OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

     (target aligned pixels) Align
     the coordinates of the extent of the output file to the values of the :option:`-tr`, such that the aligned extent includes the minimum extent.
+    Alignment means that xmin / resx, ymin / resy, xmax / resx and ymax / resy are integer values.

 .. option:: -ts <width> <height>